ulthiel/Champ/Readme.md

 //IMPORTANT: In Magma, matrices are acting from the *right* on vectors.
 Hence,
 //to keep everything consistent, I have implemented the *opposite* of the
 //rational Cherednik alebra as usually written on paper.
 This may be a bit
-//confusing, but in the end it's less confusing than trying to make artifically
+//confusing, but in the end it's less confusing than trying to artifically make
-//make Magma act on the left.
+//Magma act on the left.
 ```

 The database contains (some) generators of the center of the rational Cherednik algebra at t=0 (see below).
 These elements are huge and the computation takes a lot of time, so one really wants to store them.
 I have implemented a function ```Rprint``` (for "reversible print") that returns program code for an element of an arbitrary Cherednik algebra allowing to reconstruct this element.
 Here's an example: